nazar-pc/ronion/spec.md

 #### EXTEND_REQUEST command
 Is used in order to extend routing path one segment further, effectively generates `CREATE_REQUEST` to the next node.

+If `[path_ID]` was previously extended to another node, that information MUST be forgotten and new extension MUST be performed.

 Request data:
 ```
 {[command: 1, 3][address_and_path_creation_request_data_length: 2]}{[next_node_address][path_creation_request_data]}[random_bytes_padding]